 - parent(s)/guardian(s)s' name and address

-The University uses some directory information in publishing the Ohio Northern University Telephone Directory and for news releases from the Office of Public Information.
+The University uses some directory information in publishing the Ohio Northern University Telephone Directory and for news releases from the Office of Communications & Marketing.
+The Ohio Northern University Telephone Directory is a searchable directory located on the ONU website.

 - Inspection and review of their records